Continuous Ambulatory Peritoneal Dialysis

 Seek Care Immediately if

-- You have new feelings of confusion and are unable to remember things.
+- You are confused and unable to remember things.

 - You lose consciousness.